JKonTiki/Francoise/README.md

 # Francoise

-Hey there, I'm a super lightweight front-end boilerplate for component-based single-page-applications that live  completely on the client.
-I try not to be overly opinionated, so if you'd like to just use me to write standard HTML, CSS, & JS, then _ma cherie_, I'm there for you.
+Francoise is a super lightweight front-end boilerplate for component-based single-page-applications that live  completely on the client.
+It tries not to be overly opinionated, and should be appropriate for writing standard HTML, CSS, & JS.

-At the very least, I offer simple/ergonomic build tools and a neat file structure that will make organizing your code _tellement facile_.
+At the very least, Francoise offers simple/ergonomic build tools and a neat file structure that will make organizing your code _tellement facile_.
 At your disposal you'll also have SASS styling, Nunjucks templating, and a handy navigator for rendering through different pages.

-_Je suis là, devant toi, toujours la même_

 ## Run